romanwixinger/quantum-gates-docs/docs/source/index.rst

 ~~~~~~~~~

 To produce :doc:`gates <gates>`, we use :doc:`factories <factories>`, such as the
 :ref:`cnotfactory`.
+One can combine factories into a custom :doc:`gates <gates>`
-The instances of these classes have a construct()
-method, with a well documented signature.
+class.
+The factories have a construct() method, with a well documented
+signature.

 Pulses
 ~~~~~~

 When constructing a set of quantum gates with the Gates class, one can specify a :ref:`pulse` instance.
 This pulse describes the shape of the RF pulses used to implement the gates.

 Integrators
 ~~~~~~~~~~~